Mr. Forbush and the Penguins: Development

 The film was based on a 1965 novel by Graham Billing, who had worked for the New Zealand Antarctic Division.

 The film was a co-production between EMI Films, PGL Productions and British Lion Films.
 It was part of the initial slate of movies greenlit by Bryan Forbes who had been appointed head of EMI.
+Forbes announced it in August 1969 as part of a slate of fifteen films.

-Director Al Viola had won awards for his commercials and this would be his feature film debut.
-The novel was adapted by playwright Anthony Schaffer, doing his first script.
+Director Al Viola had won awards for his commercials and this would be his feature film debut - the same for producer Henry Trettin.

+The novel was adapted by playwright Anthony Shaffer, doing his first script.
 Swedish filmmaker Arne Sucksdorff was hired to shoot footage in Antarctica.
+The original stars were John Hurt and Susan Fleetwood.

+Forbes later described the film as a "calculated risk" with an "intriguing script" and "formidable logistical problems...
+Admittedly a far cry from The Sound of Music, but positively different and worth attempting."